jonathanhefner/modelcontextprotocol/blog/content/posts/2025-12-xx-sampling-supports-tool-calls.md

 **Data analysis tools** can explore datasets, form hypotheses, run queries to test them, and produce insights—not just execute predetermined queries.

-**Document processing tools** can read documents, extract information, ask clarifying questions (via elicitation), and produce structured outputs—handling ambiguity internally.
+**Document processing tools** can read documents, extract information, and produce structured outputs—handling complexity internally through iterative reasoning.

 The pattern extends naturally.
 Any tool that would benefit from reasoning, iteration, or multi-step workflows can now implement them directly.